|Nutrition Facts (per serving)|

 For the Cake:

-- 1/4 cup warm water (no hotter than 110 F)
+1/4 cup warm water, no hotter than 110 F

 3/4 cup sugar

 1/2 teaspoon salt

-- 1 cup scalded milk
+1 cup milk, scalded

 1 teaspoon vanilla

-4 1/4 cups flour (all-purpose)
+4 1/4 cups all-purpose flour

-- Optional: 2 tablespoons lemon zest
+2 tablespoons lemon zest, optional

-1/2 to 1 cup raisins (light or dark)
+1/2 to 1 cup raisins, light or dark

 For the Optional Icing:

-- 2/3 cup confectioners' sugar
+2/3 cup confectioners' sugar

-- 2 tablespoons lemon juice
+2 tablespoons lemon juice

-- 1 tablespoon boiling water
+1 tablespoon boiling water

 Make the Cake

-- In a small bowl, dissolve the yeast in warm water and set aside.
+In a small bowl, dissolve the yeast in warm water and set aside.
 If the mixture doesn't look bubbly after 15 minutes, it could mean your yeast is old.
 Start again with fresh yeast before proceeding to the next step.

-- Place butter, sugar, and salt in a large bowl or stand mixer, and pour the scalded milk over it.
+Place butter, sugar, and salt in a large bowl or stand mixer, and pour the scalded milk over it.
 Using the paddle attachment, mix until the butter has melted and the milk has cooled to 110 F or below.
 Mix in the vanilla and eggs.
 Add yeast and mix until well combined.

-- Add the flour, lemon zest (if using), and raisins and mix thoroughly.
+Add the flour, lemon zest (if using), and raisins and mix thoroughly.
 The dough will be of a thick cake batter consistency.

-- Heat oven to 350 F. Lightly coat a 10-inch babka pan, kugelhopf pan, Turk's head pan (turban pan), Bundt pan or tube pan with cooking spray.
+Heat oven to 350 F. Lightly coat a 10-inch babka pan, kugelhopf pan, Turk's head pan (turban pan), Bundt pan, or tube pan with cooking spray.

-- Pour the batter into the prepared pan and cover lightly with greased plastic wrap.
+Pour the batter into the prepared pan and cover lightly with greased plastic wrap.
 Let rise in a warm place until doubled in bulk or until dough reaches the top of the pan but no higher.

-- Bake about 40 to 45 minutes or until a toothpick inserted near the center comes out clean, or until an instant-read thermometer registers 190 F.
+Bake about 40 to 45 minutes or until a toothpick inserted near the center comes out clean, or until an instant-read thermometer registers 190 F.

 Make the Optional Icing

-- Drizzle over cooled cake.
+Drizzle over cooled cake.